Your first SCAYLE Add-On

 A permission name follows a simple structure to be displayed correctly inside the role creation.

-For example, you may want to have your own section within the permissions that is called “Administration”, and within this is the permission “Manage administration”.
-The full permission name could look as follows: customer-app__administration__manage
+For example, you may want to have your own section within the permissions that is called “Posts”, and within this is the permission “Update”.
+The full permission name could look as follows: your-add-on-identifier__posts__update

 .

-).
-That Authorization Token can then be used by your add-on, to authorize the user against the SCAYLE Panel API in your backend application.
+That Authorization Token can then be used by your Add-on backend application, to authorize the user against the Add-on API.

 ).